Skip to content

 Workflow Execution

-Remediation workflows (Jobs, Tekton PipelineRuns, Ansible playbooks) execute in the kubernaut-workflows namespace under the kubernaut-workflow-runner ServiceAccount.
-This is the broadest ClusterRole in the system because workflows need to act on the cluster to remediate issues.
+Remediation workflows (Jobs, Tekton PipelineRuns, Ansible playbooks) execute in the kubernaut-workflows namespace.
+By default, workflow executions run with the execution namespace default ServiceAccount.
+Many deployments bind that default to kubernaut-workflow-runner, which carries the broadest ClusterRole in the system because workflows need to act on the cluster to remediate issues.

 apiGroup Resources Verbs Purpose